Giveth/giveth-docs-bot/README.md

 - `/reload` - This command reloads the knowledge base from the Giveth's documentation.
 - `/ask <your question here>` - This command fetches the answer to your question from the knowledge base.
 Replace `<your question here>` with your actual question about Giveth.
+- `/experimental_agent <your question here> - This command fetches the answer to your question using the experimental agent.
+Replace `<your question here>` with your actual question about Giveth.

 ## Setting up Discord Bot Token and OpenAI API Key